CryptoStrikers/operations-docs/player-distribution-standard.md

 # Player Distribution - Standard Pack

 **_We load Standard Packs into the smart contract in batches of 139 packs.
-The following represents the exact player distribution for each of these batches of 139 packs._**
+The following represents the exact player distribution for each of these batches of 139 packs.
+The hard cap enforced by the smart contract prevents us from ever loading in more than 544 batches._**

 💎**Diamond**